Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Introduction

 The remainder of this study is organized as follows.
 Section II provides motivation and explains the value, in both theoretical and policy contexts, for comparing the causal mediation effects of multiple treatments.
 Section III formally introduces the new CCM estimands.
-Section IV then presents an estimation framework, describing the assumptions and methods under which the CCM estimands can be estimated consistently.
-Section V presents simulations to illustrate these properties of the estimation framework.
-Section VI then describes how these properties change---namely, how the CCM estimands can be estimated conservatively but no longer consistently---under a relaxation of the assumptions.
-Section VII presents the original application illustrating the CCM method.
+Section IV then presents an estimation strategy, describing the assumptions and methods under which the CCM estimands can be estimated consistently.
+Section V presents simulations to illustrate the properties of the estimators.
+Section VI then describes how these properties change---namely, how the CCM estimands can be estimated conservatively but no longer consistently---under a relaxed set of assumptions.
+To illustrate the CCM method, Section VII presents an original application, investigating the effect of international legality on the domestic political costs that democratic governments suffer for violating foreign policy commitments.
 Section VIII concludes.